dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 - `payload`, contents such as transaction(s)
 - `predecessors`, references to 2F+1 messages in the preceding layer

-The requirement from a causal Transport is as follows:
+The requirement from a causal DAG Trans is as follows:

 * **Causality.**
 If an honest party delivers a message then all messages referenced in `predecessors` have been delivered.
 Note that transitively, this ensures